vsaginadze/SwiftUI/Notes/Day 36.md

 That brings us to the end of our project overview, so go ahead and reset your project to its initial state ready to build on.

-# Building a list we can delete from